gabrielsoldani/luagrapheme/doc/api-reference.md

 #### Returns

-A pattern that matches exactly 1 [line-break opportunity].
+A pattern that matches exactly 1 [line break opportunity].

 ### <a name="luagrapheme.lpeg.S">`S()`</a>